Who We Are

 We speak for the petroleum industry to the public, Congress and the Executive Branch, state governments and the media, through programs like Energy Tomorrow.
 We negotiate with regulatory agencies, represent the industry in legal proceedings, participate in coalitions and work in partnership with other associations to achieve our members’ public policy goals.

 API conducts or sponsors research ranging from economic analyses to toxicological testing.
 We collect, maintain and publish statistics and data on all aspects of U.S. industry operations, including supply and demand for various products, imports and exports, drilling activities and costs, and well completions.
 This data provides timely indicators of industry trends.
 API's Weekly Statistical Bulletin is the most recognized publication, widely cited by the media.

-For more than 75 years, API has led the development of petroleum and petrochemical equipment and operating standards.
+For the past 90 years, API has led the development of petroleum and petrochemical equipment and operating standards.
 These represent the industry's collective wisdom on everything from drill bits to environmental protection, and embrace proven, sound engineering and operating practices and safe, interchangeable equipment and materials.
-API maintains more than 500 standards and recommended practices.
-Many have been incorporated into state and federal regulations; and increasingly, they're also being adopted by the International Organization for Standardization, a global federation of more than 100 standards groups.
+API maintains more than 600 standards and recommended practices.
+Many have been incorporated into state and federal regulations; and increasingly are being adopted by the International Organization for Standardization (ISO), a global federation of more than 100 standards groups.

-API also certifies inspectors of industry equipment through our Individual Certification Programs, designed to recognize working professionals who are knowledgeable of industry inspection codes and are performing their jobs in accordance with those codes.
+API also certifies inspectors of industry equipment through our Individual Certification Programs (ICP), designed to recognize working professionals who are knowledgeable of industry inspection codes and are performing their jobs in accordance with those codes.
 Through our Witnessing Programs, API provides knowledgeable and experienced witnesses to observe critical material and equipment testing and verification.
-API’s Training Provider Certification Program provides third-party certification for a variety of oil and natural gas industry training courses, further ensuring that any training provided meets industry needs.